This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Each year your chickens will go through molt.
 This usually happens in the early Fall time.
 If they are molting, it may look like a big feather pillow fight in your coop.
 Helping to increase the protein intake for your chickens can help them get through molt and reverse their decreased egg production.

-If you are getting less eggs because they are breaking, you should give some free choice oyster shells to your flock.
+If you happen to be getting less eggs because they are breaking, you should give some free choice oyster shells to your flock.
 The calcium in the oyster shells should help harden the egg shell and decrease broken eggs.

 Whether it is your own chickens or a snake, sometimes less eggs are due to something eating them.
-To help remedy a chicken egg eater, you can fill an egg shell with hot sauce which should help detour further eating.
+There are a few ways to fix this problem.

 If chickens have mites and lice the stress can cause them to decrease egg production.
 So, if you start seeing decreased eggs, then you should check the vent and under wing area on a few birds to see if they have any little bugs on them.